Is Upwork Worth It?

-Everything depends on how serious the client is with his intents about the project.
-If your proposal is simply rational, polite and professional that's all you can do to get the interview.
+Everything depends on how serious the client is with his intentions about the project.
+If your proposal is simply rational, polite, and professional that's all you can do to get the interview.
 Remember Pareto fellow?

-All the rest is magic game of Mr. Chance and probability.
+All the rest is a magic game of Mr. Chance and probability.

 As you probably know, the process of getting a job at Upwork is

-- Invitation to a job (in case it was initiated by client, otherwise next step)
+- Invitation to a job (in case it was initiated by the client, otherwise next step)

-- Sending proposal as a respond to a job post (in case of invitation, the proposal is automatically accepted by client)
+- Sending a proposal as a response to a job post (in case of an invitation, the proposal is automatically accepted by the client)

 - Interview with the client during which you discuss the job details

-I've looked through my archived proposals, interviews and jobs.
-There are a lot them, so the numbers ARE relevant.
+I've looked through my archived proposals, interviews, and jobs.
+There are a lot of them, so the numbers ARE relevant.

 I've got the following stats:

-As you might have noticed, my success rate of the interviews is rather low.
+As you might have noticed, my success rate in the interviews is rather low.
 That's because I'm too much careful in choosing projects and clients.

-As I've already mentioned, everything depends on how serious the client is with his intents about the project.
+As I've already mentioned, everything depends on how serious the client is with his intentions in the project.

 It's possible that after a long discussion and creation of detailed specs of the project he just disappears.
 Yeah, shit happens.

-All you can do is to be careful with job posts and interviews and avoid stories that show signs of smelling badly.
+All you can do is be careful with job posts and interviews and avoid stories that show signs of smelling bad.

 Upwork is just another place without magic cracking tools.

-For me personally, it turns out to be a just a coin toss.
-Dice game, where I can slightly tune the probability by changing the price, writing proposals more carefully, improving profile... and trying to pick the right projects.
+For me personally, it turns out to be just a coin toss.
+The dice game, where I can slightly tune the probability by changing the price, writing proposals more carefully, improving my profile... and trying to pick the right projects.